scc-digitalhub/docs/user/docs/scenarios/data_validation/scenario.md

 ## Function definition

-Define the function by writing the source code and registering it via sdk.
+Define the validation function by writing the source code and registering it via sdk.

 ```python
 %%writefile "validate.py"